-Back in my younger days, I would always wear the coolest tee-shirt from Rainforest Café.
+Back in my younger days, I would always wear the coolest t-shirt from Rainforest Café.
 It came with a bunch of clasp-on rainforest bugs that I could use to prank people, show off, or entertain myself when I was bored.
 Now, I’m managing my own miniature rainforest within the confines of my bedroom.
-What I’m referring to is the bioactive terrarium setup (featured on the left) that has become popularized in the pet community as of late.
+What I’m referring to is the bioactive terrarium setup that has become popularized in the pet community as of late.
 Here’s why I find this hobby fascinating.

 - Medium and large sized pebbles for at least 2″ of drainage

 - At least 4″ of moisture-holding substrate such as coconut fiber